ironsource-mobile/Mediation-Demo-Apps/README.md

-# Demo apps
+# Demo Apps

-The integration demo application is an example of ironSource mediation integration.
-Use it to get reference how to integrate ironSource mediation in your app.
+The Integration Demo application demonstrates how to integrate the Unity LevelPlay Mediation in your app.

-Learn more about the integration for each operating system:
+Learn more about the integration for each of the operating systems:

 [Unity](https://developers.ironsrc.com/developer-docs/unity/)